SEO

 • “Spring AC tune up”

-One comprehensive page could target all of these.
+One thorough page hits all of them.

 Map Keywords to Pages